 However, kibble isn't going to help.
 Healthy teeth start with a natural diet, healthy chews, and regular brushing.
-Please see our article, "Dental Healthcare for Your Companion," for detailed information on caring for your four-legged friend's teeth.
+Please see our article, "Non-toxic, Natural Dog & Cat Grooming," for detailed information on caring for your four-legged friend's teeth.

-3. Pets need life stage appropriate diets, like puppy, kitten, and senior formulas
+3. Do pets need life stage appropriate diets, like puppy, kitten, and senior formulas?

 Life stage diets were created as a marketing tool:the more formulas manufacturers develop, the more shelf space they command.
 While it is true that puppies and kittens need more food for their size than adults, they don't need a specially formulated puppy or kitten diet.
 A high-quality, varied diet is the best option for your young pets.
 For puppies this can include dry food, canned,freeze-dried, dehydrated, and raw food.